-What Is a Solar Loan and How Can it Help Me?
+What is 'Going Solar' and How Can it Help Me?

 As technology evolves, more and more homeowners are investing in solar power as a source of residential energy, according to the Solar Energy Industries Association.
 For homes located in areas that benefit from solar power, it's well worth considering the switch to this renewable energy source.
 Solar energy users can lower their utility bills, and financing options — including a solar loan — are available to help manage the cost of a new system.

 Adding solar panels to your house can provide numerous benefits.
 In addition to increasing your home's energy efficiency, a solar panel system will result in energy savings and lower utility costs.
 You'll also be using a more environmentally-friendly, renewable energy source.
 Today's solar energy systems can even increase your home's value as more potential buyers search for eco-friendly options.
 Tax incentives are another advantage; according to the IRS, owners of solar panels are entitled to a federal tax credit equal to a portion of their cost.
 As an owner, you may also qualify for state and local rebates or incentives.

 Financing Options for Solar